Showing posts with label duck. Show all posts

 Total Cost $39.24.

-We were both still hungry and stopped in at Corinth, MS, Express Shop #6 filled up with gas at pump 7 price per gallon 3.569 total fuel cost $31.00 for 8.678 gallons.
+We were both still hungry and stopped in at the Express Shop #6 in Corinth, MS Filled up with gas at pump 7; price per gallon: on 3.5.6 Total fuel cost: $31.00 for 8.678 gallons.

-We also purchase a soda and peanut butter crackers we spent $5.00 at 8:03 P.M.
+We also purchased a soda and a peanut butter cracker, spending $5.00 at 8:03 P.M.

-We are just a couple hours from home.
+We are just a couple of hours from home.

-We arrive home around 10:00 P.M. only to find that we had no electricity.
+We arrive home around 10:00 P.M., only to find that we have no electricity.

-The food in the freezer of our refrigerator had thawed so I had to throw it away.
+The food in our refrigerator's freezer had thawed, so I had to throw it away.

-The trip was wonderful but the homecoming was awful.
+The trip was excellent, but the homecoming was awful.

 Thursday, November 6, 2014